ruggeri/tech-notes/algos/hash-map-tricks.md

   - When you add a bucket, you might have to split up a bucket.
 But that's O(1) work.

-## Perfect Hashing

-- Ideal hash function takes in items, and in constant time produces a hash, which is unique for that item.
-- If you have a set of size `|S|`, you could theoretically do this with `log(|S|)` bits.
-  - But can you really compute such a hash in constant time?
-- TODO: I don't actually know how to make a perfect hash.
-- I think the idea is that you're going to have an array of size `|S|` and use perfect hashing to map `S` to indices, allowing all WC `O(1)` operations.
-- Cuckoo hashing would get you most of the way there, except insert could be unbounded.
-- Also wouldn't be s cache friendly.
-- Whatever, I don't think I care!

 ## TODO

-- Finish perfect hashing.
 - Consistent hashing (minimize rehashing work)
 - Extendible hashing
-- Universal Hashing